-Maximum dollar amount for each award: The recent median NIJ grant award amount is approximately 600,000.
-Applicants are encouraged to propose budgets that match the research activities proposed, which may be more or less than the anticipated maximum dollar amount of awards Total Federal Awards: NIJ anticipates making 1-4 awards.
+Maximum dollar amount for each award: Priority Area 1: Demand Reduction Research: NIJ anticipates that up to \$500,000 will be available.
+Priority Area 2: Human Trafficking Research, Evaluation and Development: NIJ anticipates that up to \$1.5 million will be available.
+Priority Area 3: Sex Trafficking of American Indian and Alaska Native Girls and Women Research: NIJ anticipates that up to \$1,000,000 will be available.
+The recent median NIJ grant award amount is approximately \$600,000.
+Applicants are encouraged to propose budgets that match the research activities proposed, which may be more or less than the anticipated maximum dollar amount of awards.
+Total Federal Awards: Priority Area 2: Human Trafficking Research, Evaluation and Development NIJ anticipates that it will make 1 to 3 awards.